 - Start in the centre of the page with a keyword or phrase.
 It may also help if you can conceptualise the topic as an image.

-- Then use lines to extend out from the centre in a radiating pattern.
+- Use lines to extend out from the centre in a radiating pattern.
 The lines closest to the core of the mind map can be thicker than those at the periphery.

 - Select key words and phrases, and position each word in its own space, separate from others, on one of the extending lines.
 Each line is the same length as the key word or phrase.

 - Each line branches off from the earlier line to form another sub-concept or sub-level of detail.
-Nevertheless, all extending lines at the periphery link back to the mind map core.
+However, all extending lines at the periphery link back to the mind map core.

 - Make effective use of colour, incorporating at least 3 colours throughout your mind map.
 The colours you select can develop into your own code of meaning.
 Here a certain colour is used to connect key words and phrases in a related topic and/or sub-topic area within the mind map.